MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

         return results;
     }
     ```

+1. Add a new cell and run the following code to visualize the circuit.
+For example, prepare a GHZ state with 3 qubits.

     ```python
     Circuit(qsharp.circuit("GHZSample(3)"))
     ```

+### Quantum circuits from operations with qubits

-1. You can generate circuit diagrams for any **operation that takes qubits** or arrays of qubits.
+You can generate circuit diagrams for any **operation that takes qubits** or arrays of qubits.
 The diagram shows as many wires as there are input qubit, plus any additional qubits that are allocated within the operation.
 When the operation takes an array of qubits `(Qubit[])`, the circuit shows the array as a register of 2 qubits.

-For example, the following code prepares a cat state.
+1. Add a new cell and copy the following example.
+This code prepares a cat state.

     ```qsharp
     %%qsharp